Who Is Cassandra Wilson?

 Cassandra Marie Wilson (née Fowlkes) was born in Jackson, Mississippi on December 4, 1955 to Mary and Herman Fowlkes.
-Her mother was a schoolteacher and her father was a professional musician, who played guitar, bass, cello, violin and saxophone.
+Her mother was a schoolteacher and her father was a gifted musician who played a variety of instruments like the guitar, cello, violin, saxophone and bass.
 Though he took on the more stable career of postman around the time his daughter was born, the household was infused with music.
-Cassandra began playing piano at six and guitar by the age of nine.
+At age six Cassandra began playing piano and a few years later, learned to play guitar.

 Wilson’s grandmother, who lived with the family and sang gospel in the church’s choir, was also a big influence on the young girl.

 During her formative years, Wilson was especially enamored with Miles Davis after hearing his album, Sketches of Spain.
 While in high school in the 1960s, she developed a keen interest in the music of Bob Dylan, Judy Collins and especially, Joni Mitchell, whose work she would one day cover.

 Wilson briefly attended Millsaps College in Jackson and began singing professionally in local clubs.
 She finished her education at Jackson State University, where she earned a degree in mass communications.
 After graduating college and working as a singer in New Orleans, she relocated to New York in 1982 where she met saxophonist Steve Coleman and became the main vocalist for the Brooklyn-based funk/hip-hop/jazz collective M-BASE.

 Wilson first gained notice with 1988’s Blue Skies, which was her fresh take on jazz standards.
 Her 1993 release, Blue Light ’til Dawn, was even more successful.
 It included the popular original song, “Sankofa,” as well as inventive interpretations of Mitchell’s “Black Crow” and Van Morrison’s “Tupelo Honey.”